yxuansu/PlanGen/content_planner/README.md

+## Content Planner
-## This repo contains the code for the implementation of our content planner.
+In this repo, we provide a simpler and more robust implementation of our content planner.